- Undergraduate Students

 - Undergraduate courses – IELTS 6.0 or equivalent prior to entry.

-- Top up courses – IELTS 6.5 or equivalent prior to entry.
+- Top up courses – IELTS 6.5 or equivalent prior to entry, although some top-up courses that include English as part of the course accept 6.0.

 - Postgraduate courses – IELTS 6.5 or equivalent prior to entry.